Support a Motus station

 - Ease of access keeps time and travel costs down for installation and maintenance

-The cost of a station varies widely depending on the configuration of the station, number of antennas, needs for power, ease of access of the station, etc. We generally offer an estimate of roughly $7.5-10K as a ballpark for the purchase, installation, and maintenance of a “typical” station.
+The cost of a station varies widely depending on the configuration of the station, number of antennas, needs for power, ease of access to the station, etc. We generally offer an estimate of roughly $7.5-10K USD as a ballpark for the purchase, installation, and maintenance of a “typical” station.
 In some cases, where existing infrastructure is already in place and can be used, the cost can be significantly lower.
-For installations in remote areas, or which require specialized contactors to install, the cost could be higher.
-See Table 1, Table 2., and Table 3 below to estimate station costs.
+For installations in remote areas, or which require specialized contractors to install, the cost could be higher.
+The first step in pricing out a station will be to select the site and mounting structure to be used as that will determine the equipment needed.Who installs Motus stations?